 This award recognizes outstanding, interdisciplinary scientific work in materials research by a young scientist or engineer.
 The award recipient must also show exceptional promise as a developing leader in the materials area.
 Read recaps of each talk in the Meeting Scene: Vanessa Woods and William Chueh

-Learn the strategies to become a Challenge Agent, a leader who looks for chances to challenge the status quo, implements and affects change and challenge in safe ways, and in the process, empowers themselves, their organization and their team.
+Participants learned the strategies to become a Challenge Agent, a leader who looks for chances to challenge the status quo, implements and affects change and challenge in safe ways, and in the process, empowers themselves, their organization and their team.

-Learn to identify the unique skill set that you have mastered by pursuing a STEM education and how to articulate your value and problem-solving abilities to diverse decision-makers.
+Attendees learned to identify the unique skill set that you have mastered by pursuing a STEM education and how to articulate your value and problem-solving abilities to diverse decision-makers.

-Learn the fundamentals of successful scientific publishing from MRS journal Editors-in-Chief.
+Attendees learned the fundamentals of successful scientific publishing from MRS journal Editors-in-Chief.
 Not only are they leading researchers in their fields, but they share a dedication to high-quality content, editorial integrity and scientific scholarship.